Reliable Cosmetic Dentistry in Bakersfield, CA

 What should I expect from my cosmetic dental visit?

-Due to great strides in dentistry, cosmetic, restorative and general dentistry can overlap in a single visit.
+Due to great strides in dentistry, cosmetic dentistry, restorative and general dentistry can overlap in a single visit.
 You can expect your cosmetic dentist to discuss health implications, as well as esthetics at your appointment.

 What types of cosmetic treatments are available to me?